 The requirements of the course will be:

-Be prepared to give a 45 minute presentation, followed by specific questions and more general discussion of the value and importance of the material presented.
+Be prepared to give a 45 minute presentation, followed by specific questions and a discussion of the value and importance of the material presented.
+This will often lead to a more general discussion of the research approaches this suggests.

 Here is a thematic outline for your presentation (and for any presentation you make to a technical audience).
 You don't need to cover the points in exactly this order, but try to address these needs for your audience.